 Types of Property Deeds

-This is akin to a Non-Warranty Deed and is most protective to the seller who makes no promises or warranties regarding the quality of the title.
+- This is akin to a non–warranty deed and is most protective to the seller who makes no promises or warranties regarding the quality of the title.
 It simply conveys whatever interest the seller has in the title.
-If it were to be discovered that the seller did not actually receive title to the property (and therefore had no right to transfer title), there is no recourse for the buyer. -
+If it were to be discovered that the seller did not actually receive title to the property (and therefore had no right to transfer title), there is no recourse for the buyer.
+For those in Rancho Mirage, CA, understanding the specifics of a quitclaim deed is crucial when deeding property.

 What Does a Property Deed Look Like?